UDogg/Whale/README.md

 Docker Hub provides a central hub for managing Docker images, automating builds, and collaborating with teams and the Docker community, making it an essential tool for modern containerized applications.

-## Hands-on Exercises

-This guide includes hands-on exercises to help solidify your understanding of Docker.
-You'll start by building a simple web application container and progressively move on to more complex scenarios, including multi-container applications.

 ## Additional Resources

 To deepen your knowledge of Docker, consider exploring the following resources: